• Menu

 • Body: Mineral Sunscreen SPF 25

-• Sunless tanning, for the face: Natural Face Self Tanner, and for the body: Mousse Self Tanner.
+• Sunless tanning, for the face: Natural Face Self Tanner and for the body: Natural Self Tanner.
 What I love about these is not only that they give a natural and lasting tan, but also they don’t have that typical self-tanner stink.

 direct sunlight exposure pin